CarlaBuongiorno/MilestoneProject1/README.md

 # Delicious Monster - Milestone Project 1

 A comprehensive website incorporating various technological elements to offer prospective users a variety of recipes and inspiration to make sweets and desserts at home.
-Additionally, it offers some 'Fun Facts' and a quote about desserts in order to put the user in a playful, creative mood.
+Additionally, it offers some _Fun Facts_ and a quote about desserts in order to put the user in a playful, creative mood.

 My goal for this website is to satisfy the requirements of the Code Institute’s Milestone Project 1 - User Centric Front-End Development.